-There’s so many great tips I’ve split them down into categories for you.
+There are so many great sewing tips we’ve split them down into categories for you.

 You will need 3 pairs of scissors.
 Dressmaking shears, to cut your fabric.
 Small sharp points for snipping threads and clipping curved seams and a pair of paper scissors for cutting out patterns.